-Interaction Design Portfolio Submission Guidelines
+Interaction Design

-The MFA program in Interaction Design seeks students prepared for the maturity and discipline required to succeed in an intensive, multi-year commitment to become prepared for a fulfilling and long career.
-In general terms, candidate's submissions will be reviewed for clarity of intent, organization, and process.
-Required attributes include critical thinking combined with creativity.
-Point-of-view about interaction design specifically and self-awareness as to career aspirations, which may not be fully formed, are also desirable.
+• The MFA program in Interaction Design seeks students with the maturity and discipline to engage in an intensive, two-year commitment to prepare for a fulfilling career.

+Candidate's submissions will be reviewed for clarity of intentions, structure of thinking, and demonstration of discipline and process.
+Critical thinking, curiosity, and creativity are essential.
+Point-of-view about interaction design specifically and self-awareness as to career aspirations, which may not be fully formed, are also important.
-Portfolios may display experience from a range of domains, including but not limited to interaction design, product design, industrial design, software design, and graphic design; however, they must reflect one or more of the following:

-- design skills: conceptual organization, disciplined process, and strong aesthetics - systems skills: holistic viewpoints and systemic modeling in order to understand complex situations and needs, and to design for their improvement - making skills: evidence of craft, whether in physical materials, software interfaces, or human interactions, including iteration, refinement, and convergence toward explicit design goals.

-Because of the demands of interaction designers in today's work contexts, added consideration will be given to applicants who possess one or more of the following optional skills:

-- professional experience with design or implementation teams in any of the domains mentioned above - empathy for social, economic, and global challenges, including but not limited to energy, natural resources, income disparity, and social justice - implementation of web, app, or other general coding skills for front-end, back-end, platforms, cloud, and APIs - proficiency in toolsets for 2D, 3D, animation, and prototyping of all kinds.
+- Portfolios may display experience from a wide range of domains, including but not limited to interaction design, product design, industrial design, software design, and graphic design; even expertise in engineering, social sciences, and humanities are welcome.
+However, they must reflect one or more of the following: - o Design skills: conceptual organization, disciplined process, and strong aesthetics - Systems skills: holistic viewpoints and systemic modeling in order to understand complex situations and needs, and to design for their improvement - Making skills: evidence of craft, whether in physical materials, software interfaces, or human interactions, including iteration, refinement, and convergence toward explicit design goals. - Because of the demands of interaction designers in today's work contexts, added consideration will be given to applicants who possess one or more of the following optional skills: - Professional experience with design or implementation teams in any of the domains mentioned above - Empathy for social, economic, and global challenges, including but not limited to energy, natural resources, income disparity, and social justice - Implementation of web, app, or other general coding skills for front-end, back-end, platforms, cloud, and APIs - Proficiency in toolsets for 2D, 3D, animation, and prototyping of all kinds.

-Integrated Design Portfolio Submission Guidelines Applicant with design background:

-- Your portfolio should consist of a minimum of 4-6 projects including academic, personal and professional work. - Every project should show all phases of the design process (research, analysis, initial sketches and development), with use of effective storytelling. - Include some of the following as related to your specific background in 2D or 3D design: Sketching and freehand drawing ability.
-Model making ability and an awareness of rapid prototyping technologies.
-3D modeling skills package (such as Pro/E, Alias, Catia, I-DEAS or Solidworks, 98, Form Z, Rhino 3D, 3D Studio Max, etc.), and final renderings.
-Typography, layout, motion graphic.

-You are encouraged to include pieces that show your ability to work in a multidisciplinary team indicating clearly your role and contribution to the project.

-Applicant with no Design background:

-Please provide 3 examples of work that demonstrate your ability to:

-- Be creative photographs, illustrations, writing samples, movies, etc. - Think critically examples of quantitative and/or qualitative research where you derived meaningful conclusions and insights from your findings - Synthesize and translate samples of work that is about finding a solution to a given problem or an opportunity.

-Transportation Design Portfolio Guidelines
+Transportation Design